hammerheim-game/hammerheim-rules/5-warbands.md

 down, 3-5 as stunned, and 6 as out of action.
 Hard Head: Dwarfs ignore the special rules for maces, clubs, etc. They are not easy to knock out!
-Armour: Dwarfs never suffer movement penalties for wearing armour.
+Armor: Dwarfs never suffer movement penalties for wearing armor.
 Hate Orcs and Goblins: All Dwarfs hate Orcs and Goblins.
 See the psychology section of the Mordheim rules for details on the effects of hatred.